 In 2012, there was more history to be made with the opening of a Regentröpchen (meaning that the DSJ caters for all learners from age 1 to Matric) and the first Grade 8 class of the English Medium High School.

-There was even better news in 2016 when we were named ‘The Best German School outside Germany’ by a panel of the coveted ‘Der Deutsche Schulpreis’
+The accolades continued in 2016 as the school was named ‘The Best German School outside Germany’ by a panel of judges as part of ‘Der Deutsche Schulpreis’.

 In 2018, the school was again awarded the status of ‘Exzellente Deutsche Auslandsschule’ – improving upon its results from 2011.